Tips for Protecting Your Personal Telephone Privacy

 Why consider protecting your personal telephone privacy?

 Traditionally, the primary purpose of protecting your personal telephone privacy as a healthcare practitioner has been to avoid entanglements created by clients or patients who struggle with respecting other people’s boundaries.
-If you serve a population that could seek to harm you, knowing the details of how to protect your telephone privacy even more important.
-If you use a single phone for both personal and professional affairs, you hopefully have already worked out a system whereby you only answer your office calls during business hours, have already identified your friends and family by properly pairing their numbers with their names in your phone so as to be able to see them calling you.
+If you serve a population that could seek to harm you, knowing the details of how to protect your telephone privacy is even more important.
+If you use a single phone for both personal and professional affairs, you hopefully have already worked out a system whereby you only answer your office calls during business hours.
+You also have already identified your friends and family by properly pairing their numbers with their names in your phone so as to be able to see them calling you.
 You probably screen calls during off-hours, and when you choose to respond, you do so with a professional greeting, such as “Good Morning, this is …..” as opposed to a perhaps more facetious, “Yeah, what now?”

 Once criminals have your phone number, they can call you while masking their own numbers.
 For example, scammers and other criminals may be located off-shore, but using a revolving set of phone numbers that identify them as being from a large city in your country.
 The same party then, can call you as often as they wish.
 These calls can range from harassing to menacing if they decide they do not like you.
-Scammers and other criminals typically prey on your misguided impulse to questions that seem to be related to services that you need.
+Scammers and other criminals typically prey on your misguided impulse to answer questions that seem to be related to services that you need.
 Many such scams are currently being perpetrated in relation to the COVID-19 pandemic.
 The US Federal Trade Commission has created a webpage to alert consumers of both text messaging and robocall scams: COVID-19 Consumer Warnings and Safety Tips

 Whomever they are, wherever they are located, such scammers are often offshore, and completely out of the reach of local law enforcement.
 The best prevention then, is to control access to your personal telephone number(s).